qsnjason/qsnjsclient/README.md

 Listing Models
 ---

-An object containing all available instruments along with their current stats will be returned by the `getInstrs()` method after a client has connected.
+An object containing all available models along with their current stats will be returned by the `getModels()` method after a client has connected.

 	qsn.connect(function() {
-		// All currently published models are the 'net' type. var models = qsn.getInstrs().net;
+		// All currently published models are within the 'net' type. var models = qsn.getModels().net;
 		console.log(models);
 	});